 American professional pool player Johnny Archer was born on November 12, 1968, in Waycross, Georgia, and grew up in twin city.
-At that time, the twin city had no pool hall, and Archer started playing pool when he was at age 12.
+At that time, the twin city had no pool hall, and Archer started playing pool when he was age 12.
 He got inspiration from world champion Earl Strickland.
 He used to go to a nearby town, Metter, and play in the pool hall, ran by Chester Flynt, a top player in Georgia.
 Perceiving his natural talent, the pool owner prepared him to play his first tournament, age 13, in Chattanooga.

 Archer’s extraordinary talent became prominent when he reached the final of the U.S. Open in Norfolk in 1991.
-The next year, he was a champion of 1992 WPA World Nine-ball Champion, and also won his second consecutive World 9-Ball Championship in 1993, defeating Bobby Hunter.
+The next year, he was a champion of the 1992 WPA World Nine-ball Champion, and also won his second consecutive World 9-Ball Championship in 1993, defeating Bobby Hunter.
 Due to his marvelous performance in the billiard, he was entitled as Billiards Digest Player of the Decade at the culmination of the 1990s.

 Johnny Archer net worth in 2020